ZPGuiGroupWhu/sude/README.md

 """
 ```

-Open the 'main.py' file, we provide an example
+The 'main.py' file provides an example
 ```python
 import pandas as pd
 import numpy as np